 While You’re There:

-Visit the Quabbin Reservoir, one of the largest man-made public water supplies in the country; stop by New Salem Preserves for some hot mulled cider, just picked apples and fresh warm cider donuts on the weekend.
+Visit the Quabbin Reservoir, one of the largest man-made public water supplies in the country; stop by New Salem Preserves for some hot mulled cider, just picked apples and fresh warm cider donuts on the weekend, or take in a show at the 1794 Meeting House.
 Check out more activities here. visitnorthquabbin.com

 If one waterfall were not enough, here’s another coupled with panoramic views of the Highlands and foothills of the Berkshires.
 If you want a strenuous hike you’re in luck but there is also an easy way up.
 Chapel Brook is also among the impressive sites managed by The Trustees .
 As they describe it, “We think it’s the rugged beauty of the landscape, like much of the Highlands a blend of steep and deep forests, sensational summit views, and streams that surge and trickle with the seasons.
 The brook is tranquil – except when spectacular Chapel Falls are in full roar! – and rugged Pony Mountain has a kick.
 Although Pony Mountain is only 1,420 feet high, the hike to the top is exhilarating.
 The Summit Trail rises to meet the abrupt, vertical, 100-foot rock face of Chapel Ledge (which attracts experienced rock climbers).
 You’ll want to be in good shape to tackle this trail.
 A less-daunting, half-mile trail leads around the western side of Pony Mountain to its summit."
 Info and directions here.